branden-morona/REI_Test_Automation/README.txt

 - buy.test.ts tests the process of searching an item, adding it to cart, and going through the buying process.
 - location.test.ts tests locating a store and finding its address.
--reiBasePage.ts is the base page that holds the test selectors and methods.
+- reiBasePage.ts is the base page that holds the test selectors and methods.

 ## Data Files
 Files used: